pharmbio/ptp-project/notes/journal.md

 (Remember to check the decisions above, about how to modify the workflow!)

-- [ ] We remove the 101 "Withdrawn" molecules in DrugBank from ExcapeDB, and 899 "Approved" ones, so we get a dataset of 1000 molecules for which we have DrugBank data.
+- [x] We remove the 101 "Withdrawn" molecules in DrugBank which are available in ExcapeDB, from ExcapeDB, and 899 "Approved" ones, so we get a dataset of 1000 molecules for which we have DrugBank data.
-- [ ] Do prediction using cpsign cli.
 - [ ] Predict Active / Non-active on the withdrawn dataset (1000 molecules
   ... ~10k interactions(?))
 - [ ] Build the target profiles, and use to predict Approved/Withdrawn on the